noClaps/blog/sites/docs/src/content/docs/packages/common/footer.md

 </footer>
 ```

 This is the main HTML of the Footer component.
-There is a link to the GitHub repository on all of the sites where the Footer component is included, as well as the GitHub icon.
+There is a link to the [GitHub repository](https://github.com/noClaps/ZeroLimits.dev) on all of the sites where the Footer component is included, as well as the GitHub icon.
+There is also a link to the [noClaps Mastodon account](https://mstdn.party/@noClaps).
 If the `site` is set to `blog`, then a link to the RSS feed is also shown, as well as a sitemap if JavaScript is disabled.

 ### Styles